PrincetonML/SIF/README.md

 The code is written in python and requires numpy, scipy, pickle, sklearn, theano and the lasagne library.

-To get started, cd into the directory scripts and run demo.sh.
+To get started, cd into the directory examples/ and run demo.sh.
 It downloads the pretrained GloVe word embeddings, and then runs sim_sif.py sim_tfidf.py supervised_sif_proj.sh. sim_sif.py sim_tfidf.py are for the textual similarity tasks, and supervised_sif_proj.sh is for the supervised tasks.
 Check these files to see the options.

 The code is separated into 3 parts: